TaskForceDingo/Mission-Framework/jebus/ReadMe.txt

-To enable JEBUS in the TFD Framework:

-1. Copy the 'jebus' folder into your mission folder
-2. In 'description.ext' under the CfgFunctions class, remove the '//' before the JEBUS #include line:

-	//#include "jebus\CfgFunctions.hpp"

-	becomes

-	#include "jebus\CfgFunctions.hpp"

-3. JEBUS can be enabled on a squad by using 'jebus_fnc_main' in the 'init' box of the squad leader unit, see below for examples
+JEBUS can be enabled on a squad by using 'jebus_fnc_main' in the 'init' box of the squad leader unit, see below for examples

 -----------------------------------------------------------------------------------------------------------------------